 - The board of directors has the right to extend the subscription period.

-The subscription price per share shall correspond to 130 percent of the volume-weighted average price according to the Nasdaq Stockholm official price list for the share for the 5-day trading period immediately after the record date for the first half-year dividends decided at the AGM in 2020 (approx. SEK 33.44 based on a preliminary calculation).
-The record date is proposed to be on 12 May 2020, which means that said period of 5 trading days immediately after the record date will be 13 May 2020 up to and including 19 May 2020.
-However, the subscription price per share shall be at least SEK 32.
+- The subscription price per share shall correspond to 130 percent of the volume-weighted average price according to the Nasdaq OMX Stockholm official price list for the share for the ten (10) days trading period immediately after the record date for the first instalment of ordinary dividends decided at the AGM 2021.
+The record date is proposed to be on 14 May 2021, which means that said period of ten trading days immediately after the record date will be 17 May 2021 up to and including 28 May 2021.

-The other terms for the warrants will be published on the Company's website no later than three weeks prior to the meeting.
+- Other terms and conditions for the warrants are set out in the complete terms and conditions for series 2021/2024, which will be published on the Company's website no later than three weeks prior to the meeting.

 B: Approval of transfers of warrants